Table of Contents

 What Happens if you Surrender your Car?

 A voluntary repossession isn’t really all that different from a regular repossession.
 Instead of waiting for a repo agent to come and pick up your car, you simply give it up yourself.
 The bank will then sell it at auction.
 They’ll take the amount they got at auction and subtract the cost of storage, running the auction, and other administrative fees.
 Those extra costs can run into the thousands of dollars.
 What’s leftover after those costs are covered is called your “net.”
 That amount gets applied toward paying back your loan.
-If there’s a deficiency, you’re still on the hook and they’ll send the account to collections.
+If there’s a deficiency, you may still be responsible for it, and the account may be sent to collections—especially if the lender followed required notice and sale rules (for example, California generally requires at least 15 days’ written notice of intent to dispose of a repossessed or surrendered vehicle).

 If the collection agents can’t convince you to pay, they’ll sue you for collection.
-If they win that lawsuit, they can ask the court to garnish your wages to pay off the debt.
-Plus, you’ll have to pay court fees and potentially attorney’s fees.
+You may also have to pay court fees and potentially attorney’s fees.
+If they win that lawsuit, they can ask the court for wage garnishment to pay off the debt (in California, wage garnishment is capped and is generally the lesser of 20% of your disposable earnings or 40% of the amount above the applicable minimum-wage threshold).

-This process will have a serious impact on your credit report – it still counts as a repossession.
+This process will have a serious impact on your credit report—voluntary surrender is typically reported similarly to a repossession and can remain on your credit reports for up to seven years from the first missed payment that led to the derogatory status.
 Wage garnishment and judgment debt also negatively impact your score.

 Voluntary vs. Involuntary: Is Voluntary Repossession a Good Idea?

 The name makes it sound less severe, but a voluntary repossession is essentially the same as an involuntary one as far as your finances go.
 You’ll still have to pay for the costs of the auction.
 You may still face a deficiency, a collection lawsuit, and wage garnishment.
 Worse, repossessed cars frequently sell for far less than they’re worth at auction.
 That leaves you with even more of a deficiency than you should have based on the car’s value.
-The real difference is that by turning your car in voluntary at a prearranged time and place, you avoid paying the fee for a repo agent and for storage.
+The real difference is that coordinating a voluntary surrender can sometimes reduce certain repossession-related fees, but you may still be charged contract-permitted costs such as transport, storage, and sale expenses.

 Alternatives to Voluntary Repossession

 Long story short, repossession is an expensive and inconvenient way of getting out of your car loan, voluntary or not.
-If you can’t make your payments, you’re typically better off selling the car yourself – you’ll get a lot more for it.
+If you can’t make your payments, you’re typically better off selling the car yourself – you’ll usually get more for it.
 You do have to pay off your loan in order to sell the car, so that may require borrowing enough money from friends and family to cover the rest of your loan and get the car sold.
-It may even be worthwhile to put some of that balance on your credit card rather than go through the repo process.

 If you can’t find a way to sell the car, reach out to your lender to ask about your options.
 If you’re dealing with a temporary financial issue, they may be willing to work with you to help you keep your car.